haxpor/sse-bench/README.md

 # How?

 You can look at the benchmark implementation inside `ssebench.c`.
-Basically, it operates on float array with 10M+4 elements (intended to make it multiple of 4 perfectly for SSE).
+Basically, it operates on float array with 10M+8 elements (intended to make it multiple of 4 perfectly for SSE and AVX whichever one is available but preferred AVX).

 Preprocessor check added in case your machine has no SSE support, thus it will print relevant message then quit.